 The low ranking of marriage and child birth in this study is likely to reflect the many respondents who were single (29 per cent), childless (25.4 per cent), or under 25 years (18 per cent).
-Within the Australian population, a delay in marriage (Australian Bureau of Statistics, 1997), and child birth (Australian Bureau of Statistics, 2001) and increasing levels of childlessness (Australian Bureau of Statistics, 2002) have been identified.
+Within the Australian population a delay in marriage (Australian Bureau of Statistics, 1997), and child birth (Australian Bureau of Statistics, 2001) and increasing levels of childlessness (Australian Bureau of Statistics, 2002) have been identified.
 According to ABS 2000 estimates (Australian Bureau of Statistics, 2002), about one quarter of women in Australia, in their reproductive years, are likely never to have children.
 This trend of childlessness is true also for women in other developed countries such as the UK (20 per cent) and the US (22 per cent).
 Delay is also apparent in terms of family formation in that women, who are having children, are having them later in life.
 In 1993, 27.6 per cent of mothers in Australia were having their first child were aged over 30 (Australian Bureau of Statistics, 2001).
 By 1999, in just six years, this figure had increased to 34 per cent.
 Childlessness, or a delay in child rearing, are seen as reflecting lifestyle choices related to career paths or education attainment but it may also be the result of economic constraints.
-Jackson (2002) has hypothesized that in Australia, the rise in university fees is acting as an impost on fertility, further delaying the family formation of tertiary educated couples.
+Jackson (2002) has hypothesized that in Australia the rise in university fees is acting as an impost on fertility, further delaying the family formation of tertiary educated couples.
 As such, young people are achieving financial independence later in life.
 This is reflected in the higher proportion of under 25 year olds still in tertiary education, living with parents, working in part-time employment and entering their careers at an older age than in previous decades (Australian Bureau of Statistics, 2002a); all factors which are aligned to a delay in family formation.
-Flatau et al (2006) also suggest that the traditional housing career in Australia has been significantly impacted by the rise in the age at which young people first leave the parental home.

 Any such delay in family formation has implications for home ownership, especially when housing affordability is a particular issue (Yates, 1999; 2002), and a home can only realistically be purchased on two incomes (Badcock, 1995; Merlo & McDonald, 2002).
 Percival (1998) and Winter and Stone (1998) have provided evidence to show that the purchase of a first home in Australia is being delayed in terms of age.
 Between 1988 and 1997, the proportion of first home buyer income units whose reference person was aged less than 35 declined from 70 per cent to 62 per cent (Australian Bureau of Statistics, 2000a).
-As a result, the median age of first home buyers increased from 30.2 years to 31.8 years (Australian Bureau of Statistics, 2000a).
-Tanton et al (2008) suggest that as of 2006, the trend in first home purchase after the age of 30 has continued and show that between 1996 and 2006 the numbers of first home buyers delaying their purchase until their 30s had not changed significantly.
+As a result the median age of first home buyers increased from 30.2 years to 31.8 years (Australian Bureau of Statistics, 2000a).